What Are the Differences Between an Aztec Barcode and a QR Code?

 Aztec Barcodes are also integrated with Apple Wallet for mobile payments.

-Depending on the context, Aztec Barcodes can be scanned with a special Barcode scanner in the camera.
-However, it’s also possible for iOS and Android smartphones and tablets to scan Aztec Codes with a third-party app.
+Depending on the context, you may be able to scan Aztec Barcodes with a special barcode scanner in the camera.
+However, it’s also possible for iOS and Android smartphones, tablets, and other mobile devices to scan Aztec Codes with a third-party app.

-QR Codes can do everything that Aztec Barcodes can do, plus much more.
+QR Codes can do everything Aztec Barcodes can do, plus much more.

-Business Page QR Code in a Dentist's TV commercial prompting viewers to scan and book an appointment
+A Business Page QR Code in a dentist's TV commercial prompting viewers to scan and book an appointment

 An example of a QR Code being used in a TV commercial